Outsourced IT Support

 Will you come onsite?

 Yes.
-7.1% of our support tickets were closed onsite last year.
-Every contract includes onsite support in LA.
+7.1% of our support tickets were closed onsite at Glendale businesses last year.
+Every contract includes onsite IT support in LA.

 What’s off the table completely?